 - The asset will receive an e-mail notification with instructions on how to download the app and activate the license in a two-step process.

-- Check the boxes next to the names of the assets you'd like to invite to install the apps you assigned them.
+- Check the boxes next to the names of the assets you'd like to invite to install the apps you assigned to them.

 - Click on the Invite button.

 - On the Invite Assets screen, click Invite to continue.

 - The assets receive an e-mail notification with instructions on how to download the app and activate the license in a two-step process.